connormcmk/option/gitcoin.md

 Finally, for regulators and lawmakers Option provides new mechanics for making regulations that are responsive to the research community.
 In the long run, communities, nations, and planets with better foresight and a better ability to avoid negative externalities will outlast those that don't.

 ---

+Exciting, huh?
+Ready to [go back to Gitcoin and hit that Add to Cart button](https://gitcoin.co/grants/7496/option-governance-for-profitable-goods)?